wiremock-inc/anthropic-mcp-kotlin-sdk/README.md

 ## License

-This project is licensed under the Apache 2.0 License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for details.